bvanhoekelen/php-compressor/README.md

 ## Highlight
 - Merge several files into one file
 - Live compiler, fast and no additional program is needed
+- Allows user to write code that can be use other projects » reuse code
 - The ability to set variables » [see variable in help](/docs/home.md)
 - Support .css, .fcss and .js
 - Required no changes on the live server